NevermindNilas/TheAnimeScripter/README.md

 - Create a scriptUI for After Effects.
 - Remove the need for BGR to RGB conversion..

+- Maybe look for better means of encoding using moviepy. (newcugan.py)
 - Maybe add TRT.
-- Maybe look for better means of encoding using moviepy or vidgear..
 - Maybe add HAT.

 # Done.